Friday, December 22, 2017

 8. While amino acids are the building blocks of proteins, amino acids do not ‘join’ to form proteins.
 That would be like suggesting that if you put bricks into an acid bath they will 'join' to form a brick wall.
 They won't - they would simply dissolve.
 In the same way, unprotected proteins – such as a conglomeration of amino acids floating in a primordial soup – quickly break down into individual chemicals.

 9. The simplest protein known is ribonuclease.
 Its ingredients are 17 different amino acids, used in various combinations to form a chain.
 But it is a chain 124 amino acids long, in exact order.
 The first two amino acids in the chain are lysine and glutamic acid, in that order.
-Of the 17 amino acids relevant to this protein, what are the odds of a lysine amino acid linking to a glutamic acid in a primordial soup containing billions of amino acids?
+Of the 17 amino acids relevant to this protein, what are the odds of a lysine amino acid linking to a glutamic acid, in a primordial soup containing trillions of amino acids?
 If the soup was made entirely of those 17 amino acids and nothing else, the odds are still 1 in 289.

-11. And even if they did somehow manage to link up, they are still unprotected, floating around in a primordial soup, with no way to replicate.
+11. And even if the right 17 amino acids did somehow manage to link up in the correct order, they are still unprotected, floating around in that supposed primordial soup, with no way to replicate.
 And self-replication is one part of the definition of life.

 13. Now, go back to the amino acid question at the top.
 Remember, right handed versus left handed, and alpha versus beta?
 Imagine a bag full of billions of mixed Legos – red, green, white, and blue.
 Suppose you want to build a white spiral staircase of Legos.
 Imagine drawing Legos out of the bag, one at a time, 531,000 times, and only getting white ones.